West Cork League

-The West Cork League is an association football league featuring amateur and junior clubs from West Cork.
-Its top division, the PremierHiSpecCars.com Premier Division, is a seventh level division in the Republic of Ireland football league system.
+The West Cork League (WCL) is an association football league open to amateur and junior clubs from West Cork.
+Its top division, the PremierHiSpecCars.com Premier Division, is a twelfth level division in the Republic of Ireland football league system.
 It is affiliated to both the Munster Football Association and the Football Association of Ireland.

+The league operates a winter schedule, beginning in early September.

 History

-The West Cork League was formed in 1978.
+The West Cork League (WCL) was formed in 1978.
 Before 1978 clubs from West Cork, including Bandon A.F.C. and Clonakilty AFC, played in the Cork Athletic Union League.
 The founding members of the league included Crookstown, Castletown Celtic, Kileady, Ballinhassig, Our Ladies Hospital and Brinny.
 In 1990 discussions were held with the Cork Athletic Union League about a possible merger.
 However the two leagues could not agree.
 Between 1991 and 1993 the WCL was affiliated with the Munster Senior League.
 In 1992 Beamish began sponsoring the league.
 During the 1980s and 1990s membership of the league expanded and by 1997 the WCL featured approximately twenty three clubs.
 In addition schoolboy, under–18 and ladies leagues were added in the 1990s.
 The current Ladies League was revived in 2004–05 after a period of inactivity.
-Drinagh Rangers have been the most successful club since the turn of the century, winning 9 Premier Division titles (and finishing in the top 2 on 14 occasions) and 4 Beamish Cups, with the clubs B team also winning the Division 2 title in the 2018–19 season and 2019-20 season.
+Drinagh Rangers have been the most successful club since the turn of the century, winning 11 Premier Division titles (and finishing in the top 2 on 18 occasions) and 4 Beamish Cups, with the clubs B team also winning the Division 2 title in the 2018–19 season and 2019–20 season.
+Bunratty United won promotion to the Premier Division in 2017–18 after winning the O'BrienWaterServices.com Division 1 title.
+This was also the final season of the WCL Division 2 before it was merged into the WCL Championship.

+A number of changes to the league setup were made in advance of the 2018–19 season; Division 1 was renamed to the "Championship Division", a promotion/relegation playoff between the Premier Division and the Championship was added and promotion playoffs were introduced to the Championship to determine which team would qualify for the promotion/relegation playoff.
+This season also saw the return of the Under-18 division and a new mini-league for the Division 2 trophy, contested by the clubs that finish in the bottom half of the WCL Championship.